 A key feature I typically look for in these solutions is a checks and balances system to make sure you aren’t making any serious errors in your input.
 For example, reconciling your bank and credit card accounts is critical to make sure your input is correct.
 While not all have this feature, a double entry-based accounting system is essential to make sure your debits equal your credits.
 Without these two important features, it’s very possible you could be relying on incorrect financial info and not even realize it.

 Here are my personal recommendations for software and cloud-based solutions in order of preference:

-[Full Disclosure: I receive compensation if you purchase through some of these links.]
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through these links.]

 QuickBooks Desktop or QuickBooks Online